aspose-pdf/Aspose.PDF-Documentation/net/release-notes/release-notes-2014/_index.md

 type: docs
 weight: 70
 url: /net/release-notes-2014/
 description: This page contains the Release Notes information for Aspose.PDF for .NET in 2014.
+This is a list of new Aspose.PDF for .NET features, enhancement, and bug fixes.
 ---

 ## **Release Notes - 2014**